ESF-Works

 Objectives

-• To carry out activities that will enable asylum seekers to play more active role in society, and to enable those who become refugees to gain more rapid transition to the labour market.
+• to undertake activities that will enable asylum seekers to play more active role in society and to enable those who become refugees to gain more rapid transition to the labour market.

 Target Groups